You’ve just purchased advertising and you need to provide an image or have one created. How important is the creative and copy you use? Very!

 5. Making the advertisement

 Now that you know what to include in your ad, the easiest way to make the advertisement is to hire a graphic designer.
 With these tips, you’ll be able to clearly convey to your designer exactly what you want and need.
 Don’t worry, if you’re working on a shoestring budget you can take a stab at creating the advertisement yourself.
 Tools like Photoshop and Canva are affordable ways to create professional-looking ads.

 6. Follow instructions

 Lastly, and maybe most importantly, follow instructions.
 Generally, when you purchase any type of ad, the publication will respond with the ad specifications.
 They will request specific sizes and sometimes certain file types or color formats.
 Always follow these instructions!
 Oftentimes sites or publications cannot or will not publish ads that do not meet their specifications.
-You will save a lot of time and headache if you submit correct materials the first time.
+You will save a lot of time and headaches if you submit the correct materials the first time.
 If you don’t, you risk the chance of them publishing an ad that reflects poorly on your business.

 By taking the time to understand the important elements that go into an effective ad, you’ll be able to make an advertisement for your business that looks professional and that generates more leads and sales for your business.

 Have you made an advertisement for your business?
 What tips and tools do you recommend?
 Drop us a note; we’d love to hear from you!